What is Abstract Art

 Does everything have to have a meaning?

-Does everything have to be interpreted to something I recognise?
+Does everything have to be interpreted as something I recognise?

 Must I understand how and why it was made?

-That’s a lot of hard work for a simple life enjoyment.
+That’s a lot of hard work for simple life enjoyment.

 How to Understand Abstract Art

 My simple answer is you do not need to.
-This is the beauty about abstract art as it cannot be fully understood, in my opinion.
+This is the beauty of abstract art as it cannot be fully understood, in my opinion.
 It can be anything the viewer wants it to be.
-(Remember “no rules”, “no restrictions”, “no limitation”).
+(Remember “no rules”, “no restrictions” and “no limitation”).

-The artist and the viewer have total freedom of thought process as it is all about the emotions and feelings.
-The artis is free to create whatever he/she feels and the viewer can choose whatever emotions or feelings he/she wants.
+The artist and the viewer have total freedom of thought process as it is all about emotions and feelings.
+The artist is free to create whatever he/she feels and the viewer can choose whatever emotions or feelings he/she wants.

-Isn’t it great that there is at least one activity which does not need rules to follow, understand or apply.
+Isn’t it great that there is at least one activity that does not need rules to follow, understand or apply?

 The viewer does not need to understand anything about abstract art.
-All he/she needs to do is just an open mind without trying to think or analyse the artwork.
-You do not need to engage your logical mind but you will need to engage your feelings and allow the piece of the artwork to draw you in to it.
+All he/she needs to do is just have an open mind without trying to think or analyse the artwork.
+You do not need to engage your logical mind but you will need to engage your feelings and allow the piece of artwork to draw you into it.

 Particularly with non-representational abstract art as there is no reference or representation to anything from the real world, it gives a fantastic opportunity to relax our logical minds from trying to link it to something familiar.

 According to the Slow Art Movement, which is popular worldwide, museum visitors often move through museums quickly between artworks.
-The average being 17 seconds looking at an individual artwork – resulting in missing a lot of the artworks at the museum.
+The average is 17 seconds of looking at an individual artwork – resulting in missing a lot of the artworks at the museum.

-Just allow the artwork to draw you in to it and pull an emotional response from within.
-Once you make that connection, the connection that keeps you drawn in, it is then when you know you are linking your feelings to something so special – that is the beauty of abstract painting.
+Just allow the artwork to draw you into it and pull an emotional response from within.
+Once you make that connection, the connection that keeps you drawn in, it is then when you know you are linking your feelings to something so special – that is the beauty of the abstract painting.